deepthiannem/ClusterCustomer/README.md

 A comprehensive approach considering multiple variables simultaneously to identify more complex patterns and relationships.

-## Code and Visualizations

-The analysis is conducted using Python, with code and corresponding visualizations embedded within a Jupyter notebook.
-The notebook is structured to guide the reader through each step of the analysis, with comments and explanations accompanying the code.
-Visualizations include histograms, scatter plots, and cluster diagrams, providing intuitive insights into the data and the results of the clustering analysis.

 ## How to Use

 Clone the repository or download the Jupyter notebook file.

 Ensure that the required Python libraries are installed, including pandas, numpy, matplotlib, seaborn, and scikit-learn.

 Open the notebook in a Jupyter environment.

 Run the cells in sequence to replicate the analysis and view the visualizations.